tudeikb/tudeikb.github.io/docs/snowflake/exam-prep/internal-stage.md

 nav_order: 1
 ---

-> Which command will we use to download the files from the stage/location loaded through the COPY INTO <LOCATION> command?
+> Which command will we use to download the files from the stage / location loaded through the `COPY INTO <LOCATION>` command?
 >
 > ❌ INSERT INTO
 >